inkdropapp/docs-old/src/pages/manual/integrating-with-an-astro-site.md

 So, it is suitable not only to take tech notes but also to publish tech articles.

 Inkdrop provides a seamless experience between devices and platforms, which allows you to read and write Markdown anywhere.
-However, it sacrificed the affinity with local filesystems for the sync feature.
+However, it sacrificed the affinity with local file systems for the sync feature.
 To solve that, we've created [live-export](https://github.com/inkdropapp/inkdrop-live-export), which allows you to export notes 'programmatically' to your local filesystem.

 ## A flexible way to work in the filesystem